maryleemarks/pizzaParlor/README.md

 ## Specs

-Describe: beepBoop()
+Describe: Pie()

-Test: It should return 0 if the number 0 is inputted
+Test: It should return a name when text is entered into the "Name" box
-Code: beepBoop(0)
-Expected Output: [0]

-Test: It should return "Beep!" for numbers that contain 1
-Code: beepBoop(1)
+Code: let name = "Bob"
-Expected Output: [0, Beep!]
+Expected Output: Bob

+Test: It should create a new pizza object with a name, size and toppings
+Code: let pie = ("Bob", "Medium", "Pepperoni") Expected Output: Bob, Medium, Pepperoni

+Describe: Pie.prototype.priceCal()

-Test: It should return "Boop!" for numbers that contain 2
+Test: It should set base prices for small, medium, large, and extra large
-Code: beepBoop(2)
-Expected Output: [0, Beep!, Boop!]

-Test: It should return "Won't you be my neighbor?" for numbers that contain 3
-Code: beepBoop(3)
+Code: let pie = new pie ("medium")
-Expected Output: [0, Beep!, Boop!, Won't you be my neighbor?]
+Expected Output: $20

-Test: It should return the number for any numbers not containing 1, 2, or 3 Code beepBoop (4)
+Test: It should add 1 to the base price for each topping selected.
-Expected Output: [0, Beep!, Boop!, Won't you be my neighbor?, 4]
+Code: let pie = new pie ("medium", olives, pepperoni) Expected Outpu: $22